spsforks/QB64-Wiki/SHELL.md

 ```

-*Example 2:* Opening a Windows program (Notepad) to read or print a Basic created text file.
+Opening a Windows program (Notepad) to read or print a Basic created text file.

 ```vb